acaeaeeda/item-info-displayer/README.md

 require kubejs 6

 # Usage
-download/ copy the .js file and put it into folder `kubejs/server_scripts`
+download / copy the .js file and put it into folder `kubejs/server_scripts`